Table of Contents[Hide][Show]

 2. Art on the Corner

-Stroll along Main Street and view over 100 sculptures created by both local and national artists.
-This unique outdoor sculpture exhibit features a variety of works, introducing viewers to many streams of artistic approaches from bronze casting to junk-yard miracles.
+Stroll along Main Street.
+View more than 100 sculptures created by both local and national artists.
+This unique outdoor sculpture exhibit features a variety of works.
+Enjoy artistic approaches varying from bronze casting to junk-yard miracles.

-3. Three Scenic Byways in the Grand Junction Area
+3. Scenic Byways in the Grand Junction Area

-There is no better time to view spectacular scenery on one of the three scenic byways near Grand Junction: Grand Mesa Scenic & Historic Byway (Highway 65); Unaweep/Tabeguache Scenic & Historic Byway; and Dinosaur Diamond Scenic & Historic Byway.
+Three scenic byways near Grand Junction boast spectacular scenery.
+These include Grand Mesa Scenic & Historic Byway; and Unaweep/ Tabeguache Scenic & Historic Byway.
+Another is Dinosaur Diamond Scenic & Historic Byway.

 4. Riverfront Trails

-Whether you enjoy walking, rollerblading, or biking, the local trail system along the Colorado River is easily accessible.
-Several miles of paved trails are available along the river and have various access points.
-The river trails pass through cottonwood groves, wetlands, cattail marshes, around ponds and lakes, and across islands.
+The local trail system along the Colorado River is beautiful and easily accessible.
+Several miles of paved trails meander along the river.
+The trail has various access points.
+As such, the river trails pass through cottonwood groves, wetlands, cattail marshes, and ponds.
+Here you should also be able to spot plenty of small wildlife.

+Wild horses have lived for more than a century in the rugged maze of canyons of the Little Book Cliffs.
 Use the Bureau of Land Management’s map for a self-guided tour of the Little Bookcliffs Wild Horses Range.
-Some of the best opportunities for catching a glimpse of the wild horses are in the Indian Park entrance in the North Soda area.
+The Indian Park entrance may be the best place to catch a glimpse.
 For more information, call 970-244-3000.

 6. View Dinosaur Bones